 Look at the protein.
 To me, a protein bar should have, at minimum, 5 grams of protein.
 If you’re looking for a meal replacement bar or one to use when you’re exercising strenuously or during heavy lifting, look for 20+ grams of protein.
 If you’re on a specialty diet (e.g. vegan), look at the source of the protein and choose accordingly (e.g. avoid whey if vegan).

 Look at the fiber.
 I generally prefer bars with 6+ grams of fiber.
 This keeps you full until your next meal, stabilizes blood sugar, and promotes a healthy gut microbiome.
-Fruit and nut-based bars generally have more fiber.
+Fruit and nut-based bars generally have more fiber than others.

 Consider calorie ranges.
 When searching for a snack bar in my day to day life, I’ll look for bars in the 200-calorie range.
 If it’s a meal replacement bar, 300-400 calories is a better choice, assuming I want it to keep me full until my next meal.
-If I’m on a thru-hike, I look for the highest calorie per ounce bar I can get.
+If I’m backpacking, I look for the highest calorie per ounce bar I can get.